NMCannon/games-engines-project/README.md

 # What I am most proud of in the assignment

-I am most proud of the infinite terrain generation in this assignment.
+I am most proud of the terrain generation in this assignment.
+Trying to make the terrain infinite was very challenging and quite frustrating at times.
+However I think this really helped give me a good introduction into terrain manipulation with Unity.